briane6873/learning-library/datamesh/data integration/Lab 1 introduction/introduction.md

 # Introduction

-This hands-on lab is designed to demonstrate how Oracle GoldenGate 19c Microservices can be used to setup a replication environment by a mix of web page, shell scripts and Rest API calls.
+This hands-on lab is designed to demonstrate how Oracle Data Mesh can be used to setup a replication environment by a mix of web page, shell scripts and Rest API calls.
 For ease of execution, all commands to be executed are provided in shell scripts staged on the instance.

-The labs will walk the end-user through how to add all components of Oracle GoldenGate replication.
+The labs will walk the end-user through how to add all components of Oracle Data Mesh replication.

 *Estimated Lab Time*: 4 hours